-Location: Lagoa, encompassing the coastline between Marinha Beach and Vale Centeanes Beach; Lagoa municipality; GPS Coordinates : 37°05’24.635″N / 8°24’46.181″W (start); 37º05’28.799″N / 8º27’14.762″W (finish); Grade: moderate; some stretches can be more difficult for elderly or very young visitors; Type: linear trail (out and back); this trail is signposted; Lenght: 12000 meters/ 7.46 miles (out and back, total); Average Completion Time: up to 4-6 hours; Best Time to Visit: all year round; may not be advisable on stormy or windy days; Activities: nature walks and hikes; birdwatching; swimming in summer
+Location: Lagoa, encompassing the coastline between Marinha Beach and Vale Centeanes Beach; Lagoa municipality; GPS Coordinates : 37°05’24.635″N / 8°24’46.181″W (start); 37º05’28.799″N / 8º27’14.762″W (finish); Grade: moderate/medium-high difficulty; some stretches can be more difficult for elderly or very young visitors; Type: linear trail (out and back); this trail is signposted; Length: 12.000 meters/ 7.46 miles (out and back, total); Average Completion Time: up to 4-6 hours; Best Time to Visit: all year round; may not be advisable on stormy or windy days; Activities: nature walks and hikes; birdwatching; swimming in summer

-Among others, it offers a string of notable stops at the Alfanzina lighthouse, and at Benagil and Carvalho beaches.
-The walk itself takes place along the top of coastal cliffs characterized by their deeply sculpted shapes and beautiful ocher and yellow hues.
+Among others, it offers a string of notable stops at the Alfanzina lighthouse, and at the Benagil and Carvalho beaches (please see the map below).
+The walk takes place along the top of coastal cliffs with sculpted shapes and beautiful ocher and yellow hues.

 Still, visitors should keep a safe distance from the cliffs’ and sinkholes’ edges at all times (most notably when accompanied by children).
 In summer, do not forget a hat and sunscreen, and always carry enough water with you.
-A one-time return trip will take about 4-6 hours, but there are a number of different access points (at Benagil and Carvalho, for instance) that allow a phased visit to each of the segments of the walk.
+A one-time return trip will take about 4-6 hours, but there are a number of different access points – at Benagil and Carvalho beaches, for instance – that allow a phased visit to each of the segments of the walk.

 There are several car parks along the length of the route, and there’s also a picnic area slightly to the east of the Alfanzina lighthouse.
 Most visitors won’t need a guide to navigate this outstanding trail.
 Have fun!